K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **The Administrator Menu provides client Check, register, and delete functions.<br>**

-1. Check Client list.<br>
+1. Check the Client list.<br>
 ![09]

-2. Proceed to Client Details page by clicking **Client ID**.
-The client ID can be deleted by clicking the "Delete" button at the client detail page.<br>
+2. Proceed to the Client Details page by clicking **Client ID**.
+The client ID can be deleted by clicking the "Delete" button on the client detail page.<br>
 ![10]

-3. Click ①"Register Client" button.
-Register by clicking ②"Register" button after entering client ID, Password, Option, and Option Guide.<br>
+3. Click the ①"Register Client" button.
+Register by clicking the ②"Register" button after entering the client ID, Password, Option, and Option Guide.<br>
 ![11]

 ### <a name="4.3"/>  4.3.
 Catalog